 The goal of the visual design is to create a clean, intuitive interface for users to navigate easily in the morning.
 Soy limited the items under 5, which helped us to get rid of the navigation bar.

-How might we attract people to purchase something they are not familiar with?
+Attract people to purchase something they're not familiar with

 We choose to create Mascot of the most common Chinese breakfast.
 The mascot will appear around the brand to make it approachable and friendly at the same time offering knowledge of Chinese breakfasts.